May 18 2017

 SEALife Aquarium – I was pleasantly surprised by the aquarium, especially by the regular and very informative talks from the experts.
 Usually tickets are around 40AUD but you can get them via Traveloris for less than 20AUD.
 Kids will love this place.

-The Koala Conservation Centre on Phillip Island is a top choice as you can walk along a treetop boardwalk that lets you get face to face with koalas.
+The Koala Conservation Centre on Phillip Island is a top and unique choice as you can walk along a treetop boardwalk that lets you get face to face with Koalas.

 If you don’t have time to go to Phillip Island to see the penguins, another option is to go to the end of St Kilda Pier.
 There is a small colony of protected Fairy penguins that have nested between rocks at the end of the pier.
 They are active at dusk and tend to come back to the rocks when it is completely dark.
 You might want to bring a warm jacket, but make sure you save your flash photography for another time…. we don’t want to scare the little guys away!